When your partner can’t cure your stress

 This type of stress in relationships is different from the ‘healthy’ worry we all feel at times that keeps us on our toes.
 ‘Oops - I might be late for work so I’d better hurry!’, or ‘Did I feed the dog?’
 Or ‘I wonder if I’ll get that job I want?’
 Spiraling happens when ‘healthy’ worry tornadoes into a doom and gloom perspective that darkens your entire outlook.
 The focus and the challenge lie more with trying to unhook from the response to the trigger than concern for whatever the trigger was to begin with.
 This most often happens when our emotional resources are depleted from chronic or intense stress.

-As relationship therapists, we appreciate how hard this type of stress can be on a relationship.
+As relationship and couples therapists, we appreciate how hard this type of stress can be on a relationship.
 We’ve witnessed countless couples attempting to work through this on their own, only to end in fights, disconnection, and feeling alone.
 It’s a painful experience to go through, specifically because the disconnection is often the result of failed attempts to be helpful and ‘fix’ the situation.
 Helping couples learn how to control spiraling thoughts is always a rewarding experience for us, and for the couples who finally feel resourced during these difficult times.

 Stress can turn into spiraling thoughts as a result of any anxiety-producing occurrence.
 Life is filled with them.
 Contributing to the confusion for both partners in the relationship, the anxiety associated with the initial trigger thoughts is compounded by an awareness that the spiraling and anxiety is happening at all.
 We often hear ‘now I’m anxious about the fact I am feeling anxious!’.
 Over time, a constant state of anxiety often ensues for both partners.
 People often struggle for years before looking for help with this type of stress and anxiety process.